 - No Extra Time (N.E.T.)

 What are you doing when you’re making dinner, commuting to school or vacuuming the house?
-While completing these everyday tasks, you could also be listening to an informative podcast or doing something else educational.
+While completing these everyday tasks, you could also be listening to an informative podcast or doing something else educational that will feed your mind.
 That’s the concept behind N.E.T. time – you use moments we often view as “downtime” to simultaneously feed your mind with valuable information.

-Does looking at your to-do list stress you out?
+Does looking at your to-do list cause you student stress?
 Try chunking.
 Chunking is the process of grouping together tasks by desired outcomes.
-By shifting your focus, you’ll feel less stressed or overwhelmed by what you need to do and be able to be more productive with your time as well.
+By shifting your focus and tackling these related tasks, you’ll feel less stressed or overwhelmed by what you need to do and be able to be more productive with your time as well.

 Stress is a normal part of life.
-Some days you’ll feel more stressed than others, but you need to learn how to manage this feeling of pressure.
+The key is to learn how to manage this feeling of pressure.
 Don’t let yourself become overwhelmed by all you need to accomplish – shift to a growth mindset.
 You’re facing these challenges because you’re growing as a person, as a student, as a son or daughter and as a friend.
-College is the time when you can pursue what feeds your mind and spirit, so instead of saying you feel stressed and worn out, view this time as a vital, thrilling experience that will shape your future successes.
+College is the time when you can pursue your passions and feed your spirit.
+Instead of wasting time feeling stressed and worn out, view this time as a vital, thrilling experience that will shape your future successes.